TonghanWang/tonghanwang.github.io/src/data/projects/project-2.md

     content: "
         <p>Designed for multi-sender persuasion, where the utility function is piecewise non-linear and discontinuous.
 [ICML 2024] </p>
         <p>&nbsp; </p>
-        <p>In each column below, we show the ground-truth principal's utility, and
+        <p>In each column below, we show the ground-truth principal's utility and
 the approximation results achieved by our method, ReLU, and piecewise linear discontinuous networks, respectively.</p>
     "
     button: